gsora/gsora.github.io/_posts/2016-08-11-dissecting-a-fake-breadwallet-ios-app.markdown

 ## Conclusions

-Using a common blockchain explorer we can clearly see that this address was not used until the 1st of August 2016; during the period between its first transaction and the 13 of August, this address accumulated *~47BTC*, and widthrawn everything to multiple addresses the 12 of August.
+Using a common blockchain explorer we can clearly see that this address was not used until the 1st of August 2016; during the period between its first transaction and the 13 of August, this address accumulated *~47BTC*, and withdrawn everything to multiple addresses the 12 of August.

 At the current exchange value, 47BTC can be converted to about *27k$*.